solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 ## Challenge

-Now it's your turn to build something independently.
+Now it’s your turn to build something independently.
 Because we're starting with simple programs, yours will look almost identical to what we just created.
 It's useful to try and get to the point where you can write it from scratch without referencing prior code, so try not to copy and paste here.